Exploring the Chargeback-Dispute Dichotomy

 The terms “chargeback” and “customer dispute” are often used interchangeably.
 While it doesn’t generally cause problems, they’re not quite the same thing.
 To put it in simple terms: most chargebacks start with a customer dispute, but not every customer dispute results in a chargeback.

-A payment dispute means that the cardholder challenges a transaction on their card statement.
+A payment card dispute means that the cardholder challenges a transaction on their card statement.
 They may claim the transaction amount is incorrect, for example, or that an order was never delivered.
 In some cases, the customer doesn’t remember the purchase at all.
 Whatever the reason, the cardholder contacts the bank to “dispute” the legitimacy of the charge.
 A dispute is an action taken by a cardholder to challenge a transaction appearing on the cardholder’s statement.

 In contrast, a chargeback is a forced payment reversal.
 It results from a payment card dispute, and is carried out at the banking level.
 The issuer investigates a charge, determines it is illegitimate, withdraws the transaction amount from your account, and returns it to the cardholder.
 This happens with no input on your part.

 It’s important to note here that calling the bank should be a last resort for the cardholder.
 If a customer discovers what appears to be a discrepancy, the first move should be to contact you to resolve the issue.